miraisolutions/secretsanta/README.md

 The key to using these features is the :members: attribute.
 If:

-    You don’t include it at all, only the docstring for the object is brought in:
+* You don’t include it at all, only the docstring for the object is brought in:
-    You just use :members: with no arguments, then all public functions, classes, and methods are brought it that have docstring.
+* You just use :members: with no arguments, then all public functions, classes, and methods are brought it that have docstring.
-    If you explictly list the members like :members: fn0, class0, _fn1 those explict members are brought.
+* You explictly list the members like :members: fn0, class0, _fn1 those explict members are brought.

 We’ll examine these points in the full example "Full Code Example" (<https://pythonhosted.org/an_example_pypi_project/sphinx.html>).